LIBERATING FOOTBALL TRAVEL

 In fact, it was an English family, descendants of Nathaniel Johnson, who sold the city council the land, formerly vineyards, on which the former stadium was built.
 Its part Neo-Classical look and maritime decorative touches reflecting the city’s grand appearance and history, the venue was originally named after the area it was set in: Lescure.

-A new chapter opened in the city’s sporting history in 2015.
-The Nouveau Stade, named after its sponsor Matmut Atlantique, stands near the exhibition centre, Parc des Expositions, surrounded by chain hotels.
 It’s also at the terminus of tramway line C, part of the city’s swish, modern transport network, which ferried fans for five Euro 2016 matches, including the dramatic quarter-final between Italy and Germany.
 France had already played an international match here the previous September, a 2-1 friendly win over Serbia.

-In many ways, though, the inaugural match there was the most symbolic, old boy Zinédine Zidane kicking off Bordeaux’s encounter with Montpellier, at the club where he made his name back in the early 1990s.
+In many ways, though, the inaugural match there was the most symbolic, old boy Zinedine Zidane kicking off Bordeaux’s encounter with Montpellier, at the club where he made his name back in the early 1990s.

 Getting Around

-Arriving in town, local transport and timings
+Arriving in town, local transport and tips

 Bordeaux Airport is 12km (7.5 miles) west of the city centre.
 Budget airlines use the terminal by the main one, closer to public transport.